skeller1/extr/readme.md

         end

-    If you want to prepare all Rails controllers being directable, you have to include the module in Rails ApplicationController.

 3.  __Register your directable controller actions__

+    There are 2 different ways to define directable controller actions:

-    Use the direct class method to register the directable controller actions
+    1. Use the direct class method to register the directable controller actions

         class ProjectsController < ApplicationController